ZPump/zPump/docs/development/syscall-test-results.md

 ## Test Results

-### ❌ Syscall NOT Available
+### ⚠️ Alt_bn128 Syscalls NOT Available in Test Validator

 **Deployment Error:**
 ```
-Error: ELF error: ELF error: Unresolved symbol (sol_groth16_verify) at instruction #5004
+Error: ELF error: ELF error: Unresolved symbol (sol_alt_bn128_*) at instruction #...
 ```

-**Conclusion:** The `sol_groth16_verify` syscall is **NOT available** in `solana-test-validator` version 2.3.2.
+**Conclusion:** The alt_bn128 syscalls are **NOT available** in `solana-test-validator` version 2.3.2.

 ## Why This Happens

 The test validator (`solana-test-validator`) is a simplified runtime that doesn't include all syscalls available on mainnet/testnet.
-This is intentional - test validators focus on core functionality and may exclude advanced features like ZK proof verification syscalls.
+This is intentional - test validators focus on core functionality and may exclude advanced features like ZK/curve operations (alt_bn128 syscalls).

 ## Impact